Maryam-alessi/hermes-financial-agent/README.md

 Hermes: YES.
 Liquidity available: 2,100,000 SAR.
 May salaries: 400,000 SAR.
 Since 2,100,000 > 400,000, the liquidity covers May salaries.

+## Example 2

+CFO: What is the net cash position after salaries in April and does it indicate financial health?

+Hermes: The net cash position after salaries in April is 2,650,000 SAR as per the knowledge base "Remaining After Salaries" figure.
+Insufficient data in knowledge base to assess financial health.

 ## Knowledge Base

 The CSV file contains 5 months of financial data: